New Research: Bats Harbor Hundreds Of Coronaviruses And Spillovers Aren't Rare

 "In some places you could find bats roosting in people's homes," she says.
 "A lot of people reported, 'once a bat flew into my house and I killed it,' or, 'bats ate the fruits in my backyard.' "

 And people even visited the bat caves, says Li.
-They were a particularly popular hangout in the summer, when they provided respite from the heat.
+The caves were a particularly popular hangout in the summer, when they provided respite from the heat.

 "When we went to the caves for sampling, we'd usually see people's beer bottles and water bottles," says Li.